Using the list layout manager with menus

 });

 append_items() only needs one parameter, a vector of x::w::list_item_param.
 Each menu item's attributes must appear before the "real" x::w::list_item_param.
-This example creates two new menu items, "New" and "Open", specifying an optional keyboard short for the new item and a callback that gets invoked whenever the menu item gets selected.
+This example creates two new menu items, "New" and "Open", specifying an optional keyboard shortcut for the new item and a callback that gets invoked whenever the menu item gets selected.
 This is the most common case.
 The callback's parameter is the usual x::w::list_item_status_info_t whose item_number member reports which menu item got clicked on, and a selected flag that reports whether this menu option is now drawn with a mark, or not (see below).

 Menu item attributes